Tabook7/Tabook7/README.md

 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on software development
 - 📫 You can reach on co2.h2o@hotmail.com
+- ⭐ Here you can find some of my codes.

 <!---
 Tabook7/Tabook7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.